-Field Description

-Security Mode Select the security mode (encryption and authentication) for the wireless network.
+Field Description Security Mode Select the security mode (encryption and authentication) for the wireless network.
+Possible values: • Inactive (default value): Neither encryption nor authentica-

-Possible values:

-• Inactive (default value): Neither encryption nor authentication

-• WEP 40: WEP 40 Bit

-• WEP 104: WEP 104 Bit

-WPA-PSK: WPA Preshared Key

-Description

-WPA-Enterprise: 802.11i/TKIP

-Only if Security Mode = WEP 40, WEP 104

-Select one of the keys configured in WEP Key <1 - 4> as the default key.
+Field Description tion • WEP 40: WEP 40 Bit • WEP 104: WEP 104 Bit • WPA-PSK: WPA Preshared Key • WPA-Enterprise: 802.11i/TKIP Only if Security Mode = WEP 40, WEP 104 Select one of the keys configured in WEP Key <1 - 4> as the default key.
 The default value is Key 1.

-Only if Security Mode = WEP 40, WEP 104

-Enter the WEP key.
+Transmit Key Only if Security Mode = WEP 40, WEP 104 Select one of the keys configured in WEP Key &lt;1 - 4&gt; as the default key.
+The default value is Key 1.
+WEP Key 1-4 Only if Security Mode = WEP 40, WEP 104 Enter the WEP key.
 Enter a character string with the right number of characters for the selected WEP mode.
 For WEP 40 you need a string of 5 characters, WEP 104 13 characters.
 For example hello for WEP 40, funkwerk-wep1 for WEP 104.

-Only if Security Mode = WPA-PSK and WPA-Enterprise

-Select whether you want to use WPA (with TKIP encryption) or WPA 2 (with AES encryption), or both.

-Possible values:

-WPA and WPA 2 (default value): WPA and WPA 2 can be used.

-WPA: Only WPA is used.

-WPA 2: Only WPA2 is used.

-Only for Security Mode = WPA-PSK and WPA-Enterprise and for WPA Mode = WPA and WPA and WPA2
+WPA Mode Only if Security Mode = WPA-PSK and WPA-Enterprise Select whether you want to use WPA (with TKIP encryption) or WPA 2 (with AES encryption), or both.
+Possible values: • WPA and WPA 2 (default value): WPA and WPA 2 can be used. • WPA: Only WPA is used. • WPA 2: Only WPA2 is used.
+WPA Cipher Only for Security Mode = WPA-PSK and WPA-Enterprise and for WPA Mode = WPA and WPA and WPA2

-Select the type of encryption you want to apply to WPA.

-Possible values:

-TKIP (default value): TKIP is used.

-• AES: AES is used.

-AES and TKIP: AES or TKIP is used.

-Only for Security Mode = WPA-PSK and WPA-Enterprise and for WPA Mode = WPA2 and WPA and WPA2

-Field Description Select the type of encryption you want to apply to WPA2.
+Field Description Select the type of encryption you want to apply to WPA.
+Possible values: • TKIP (default value): TKIP is used. • AES: AES is used. • ADS and TKIP: AES or TKIP is used.
+WPA2 Cipher Only for Security Mode = WPA-PSK and WPA-Enterprise and for WPA Mode = WPA2 and WPA and WPA2 Select the type of encryption you want to apply to WPA2.
 Possible values: • AES (default value): AES is used. • TKIP: TKIP is used. • AES and TKIP: AES or TKIP is used.
 Preshared Key Only if Security Mode = WPA-PSK Enter the WPA password.
 Enter an ASCII string with 8 - 63 characters.
 Note: Change the default Preshared Key!
 If the key has not been changed, your device will not be protected against unauthorised access!
 EAP Preauthentification Only if Security Mode = WPA-Enterprise Select whether the EAP preauthentification function is to be activated.
 This function tells your device that WLAN clients, which are already connected to another access point, can first carry out 802.1x authentication as soon as they are within range.
 Such WLAN clients can then simply connect over the existing network connection with your device.
 The function is activated by choosing Enabled.
 The function is enabled by default.